Taylor Elgersma

-Taylor Elgersma (born March 27, 2002) is a Canadian professional football quarterback.
+Taylor Elgersma (born March 27, 2002) is a Canadian professional football quarterback for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 He played U Sports football for the Wilfrid Laurier Golden Hawks, where he won the Hec Crighton Trophy in 2024 as U Sports' most outstanding football player and the Lois and Doug Mitchell Award as U Sports' top male university athlete.

 Early life

-Elgersma was born and raised in London, Ontario and attended Oakridge Secondary School where he played high school football.
-He also played ice hockey for the London Jr Knights from 2016 to 2019.
+Elgersma was born and raised in London, Ontario, and attended Oakridge Secondary School, where he played high school football.
+He also played ice hockey for the London Jr Knights from 2016 to 2019.He attended Wilfrid Laurier University where he represented their varsity football team and also pursued a bachelor’s degree in Kinesiology.

 University career

 Elgersma first committed to playing U Sports football for the Wilfrid Laurier Golden Hawks in 2020, but did not play that year due to the cancelled 2020 season.
 In 2021, he served as the backup quarterback where he played in five games and completed 24 of 38 passes for 355 yards and one passing touchdown.
 The Golden Hawks finished with a 3–3 record in a shortened season where they had a first-round playoff loss to the Guelph Gryphons.

 Elgersma became the starting quarterback in 2022 where he played in eight regular season games and two post-season games where he completed 178 out of 270 pass attempts for 2,141 yards with 15 touchdown passes and nine interceptions.
 The Golden Hawks finished in fourth place in the OUA and hosted a quarter-final playoff game where he won his first playoff start in the game against the Carleton Ravens, completing 21 of 28 passes for 303 yards and two touchdowns.
 In the semi-final against the Western Mustangs, Elgersma struggled as he completed just eight of 17 pass attempts for 52 yards and one interception as the Golden Hawks lost 45–9.

 In the 2023 season, Elgersma led the country in passing yards and completions as he recorded 206 completions out of 274 pass attempts for 2,641 yards with 18 touchdown passes and four interceptions in eight regular season games.
 The Golden Hawks finished in second place in the OUA with a 7–1 record and Elgersma led the team to playoff victories over the Waterloo Warriors and Windsor Lancers to qualify for the program's first Yates Cup game since 2016.
 In the 2023 Yates Cup, Elgersma completed 27 of 43 pass attempts for 242 yards with one touchdown pass and two picks as Laurier had their season ended by Western for the second consecutive season.
 At the end-of-season awards night, Elgersma was named a U Sports Second Team All-Canadian at quarterback.